 Looking to add gift cards to your small business?
 Learn how to jumpstart your gift card program in five simple steps.

-1. Choose your gift card processor
+1. Choose your gift card type

 First, choose how you plan to process your gift card orders.
-For many small businesses, the easiest option might be to use whatever gift card option is in their point of sale (POS) system.
+For many small businesses, the easiest option might be to use whatever gift card option is in your point of sale (POS) system.

 You can also purchase them from vendors and create a new “item for sale” in your POS system.
 Another option is to buy them through a bank that offers the service.
 Once you choose how you’ll process cards, you’ll need to order them.

-Online or egift cards
+Online or eGift cards

 Gift certificates